coilysiren/lynncyrin.github.io/_includes/resume.md

 * A work in progress a social network made in Python, Flask, Neo4j
 * Ran a $5,000 crowdfunding campaign to fund prototype development
-* Worked with a dozen developers from diaspora*, rstat.us, IndieWebCamp, MediaGoblin, etc
+* Worked with a dozen developers from diaspora*, rstat.us, IndieWebCamp, MediaGoblin

 #### Projects, Speaking, etc